MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/windows-edition-upgrades.md

 > [!NOTE]
 >
-> Edition upgrades via Microsoft Store for Business is no longer available with the [retirement of Microsoft Store for Business](/announcements/microsoft-store-for-business-education-retiring).
+> Edition upgrades via Microsoft Store for Business are no longer available with the [retirement of Microsoft Store for Business](/announcements/microsoft-store-for-business-education-retiring).

 > [!TIP]
 >
-> For information on upgrading editions of Windows using Microsoft Intune, including switching out of S mode, please see [Upgrade Windows 10/11 editions or switch out of S mode on devices using Microsoft Intune](/mem/intune/configuration/edition-upgrade-configure-windows-10).
+> - For information on upgrading editions of Windows using Microsoft Intune, including switching out of S mode, see [Upgrade Windows 10/11 editions or switch out of S mode on devices using Microsoft Intune](/mem/intune/configuration/edition-upgrade-configure-windows-10).
+>
+> - Edition upgrade is also possible using edition upgrade policy in Microsoft Configuration Manager.
+For more information, see [Upgrade Windows devices to a new edition with Configuration Manager](/mem/configmgr/compliance/deploy-use/upgrade-windows-version).

 ## Upgrade using modern device management (MDM)

-- To upgrade desktop editions of Windows using MDM, enter the product key for the upgraded edition in the **UpgradeEditionWithProductKey** policy setting of the **WindowsLicensing** CSP.
+To upgrade desktop editions of Windows using MDM, enter the product key for the upgraded edition in the **UpgradeEditionWithProductKey** policy setting of the **WindowsLicensing** CSP.
 For more info, see [WindowsLicensing CSP](/windows/client-management/mdm/windowslicensing-csp).

 ## Upgrade using a provisioning package

 Use Windows Configuration Designer to create a provisioning package to upgrade a desktop edition of Windows.
 Windows Configuration Designer is available as part of the Windows Assessment and Deployment Kit (Windows ADK) or as a stand-alone Microsoft Store app.
 Download the Windows Configuration Designer from one of the following locations:

 - [Download and install the Windows ADK](/windows-hardware/get-started/adk-install) - When installing the ADK, make sure to select **Configuration Designer**.
 After installation, Windows Configuration Designer can be found in the Start Menu under **Windows Kits** > **Windows Imaging and Configuration Designer**.

 - [Windows Configuration Designer](https://apps.microsoft.com/store/detail/windows-configuration-designer/9NBLGGH4TX22) - Microsoft Store app.
 After installation, Windows Configuration Designer can be found in the Start menu as **Windows Configuration Designer**.
   > [!div class="nextstepaction"]
   > [Download Windows Configuration Designer from the Microsoft Store](ms-windows-store://pdp/?ProductId=9NBLGGH4TX22)